enisz/igdb/src/assets/templates/05-examples.md

 The examples in this section will try to cover most of the use cases of the wrapper.

-> To see your own tokens in the example codes set them up on the home page!
+>:tip To see your own tokens in the example codes set them up on the home page!

 ![Save your tokens for the example codes](images/05-examples/set-tokens.png)